-INTERFERENCES: Antigorite (massive serpentine), Chlorite, Kaolinite, Bementite, and Brushite interfere.
-X-ray fluorescence and absorption is a problem with some elements; fluorescence can be circumvented with a diffracted beam monochromator, a nd absorption is corrected for in this method.
+INTERFERENCES: Antigorite (massive serpentine), chlorite, kaolinite, bementite, and brushite interfere.
+X-ray fluorescence and absorption is a problem with some elements; fluorescence can be circumvented with a diffracted beam monochromator, and absorption is corrected for in this method.

-OTHER METHODS: This is P&CAM 309 [2] applied to bulk samples only, since the sensitivity is not adequate for personal air samples.
-The EPA Test Method for the determination of asbestos in bulk insulation samples is similar to this one [3].
-Me thod 7400 is an optical counting procedure for airborne fibers in personal samples.
-Methods 7402 (Asbestos by Transmission El ectron Microscopy) and 9002 (Asbestos by Polarized Light Microscopy) are also useful for positive identification of asbestos.
+OTHER METHODS: This is NIOSH method P&CAM 309 [2] applied to bulk samples only, since the sensitivity is not adequate for personal air samples.
+An EPA test method for the determination of asbestos in bulk insulation samples is similar to this one [3].
+NIOSH method 7400 is an optical counting procedure for airborne fibers in personal samples.
+NIOSH methods 7402 (Asbestos by Transmission Electron Microscopy) and 9002 (Asbestos by Polarized Light Microscopy) are also useful for positive identification of asbestos.